 That’s what I’ve done here.

-I looked at all of the heavy-duty surge protectors that I could find on Amazon, picked what I considered the top four candidates and then bought them all so I could see what the best garage surge protector was.
+I looked at all the heavy-duty surge protectors I could find, chose what I considered the top four candidates, and then bought them all to see the best garage surge protector.

-Here’s are the four finalists, along with some important specs and images.
-At the end, I’ve listed my favorite as well as a back up choice.
+Here are the four finalists, along with some critical specs and images.
+In the end, I’ve listed my favorite as well as a backup choice.